Transportation Basics: How to Get Around San Francisco

 All About the Clipper Card

 First thing's first: whether you're getting to, from, or around San Francisco during your stay, having a Clipper Card will make your travels much easier.
 The Clipper Card is an easy way to use the various modes of public transportation throughout the Bay Area.
 Purchasing a Clipper Card allows you access to BART, Muni buses, Metro, and cable cars.
 When you board, hold the card over a scanner and listen for the beep to make sure that you have an adequate balance on your card for your fare.
-Be warned: fines are steep and Muni personnel check frequently for fare evasion.
 Cards can be bought at multiple locations and refilled at Muni/BART stations.
 You can also keep Clipper on your phone!
 The service is compatible with both Apple Pay and Google Pay.

 Getting to San Francisco

 SFO is the preferred airport for visiting San Francisco.
 It's phenomenally well-connected to dozens of domestic and international cities, and serves as the west coast gateway for much of the Asia-Pacific region.
 It's also one of the cleanest, safest, and most unique airports in the world.
 How many airports have you been through that have their own accredited museum or a dedicated Wag Brigade?

 Once you land at SFO, it's easy to get into the city itself.
 Here are a few different ways:

 Bay Area Rapid Transit (BART) all-electric trains are a fast, inexpensive, and dependable way to get from SFO to San Francisco.
 Once you have your luggage, follow the signs for AirTrain, a free tram service to all terminals.
 Take either the Red or Blue AirTrain line to the Garage G and BART stop in International Terminal G. Proceed to the platform and board the San Francisco/Antioch train.

 BART fares are based on distance traveled; the greater the distance, the higher the fare.
 A round-trip fare from SFO to downtown San Francisco is $19.30 ($9.65 one-way).